jchernin4/jchernin4/README.md

 I began programming back in November of 2014, when I created an account on a website called Scratch in the 5th grade.
 Although this was a relatively simple way of coding, it sparked my interest and caused me to branch out into learning JavaScript, specifically Node.js.
-From there, I learned Java, which I used for a long time to explore a bunch of different topics.
-The transition to C# was very easy since I was already familiar with Java, and that also helped with learning C++, which I learned shortly after.
+From there, I learned a lot of different technologies, which I'll list below.

 Some of the tools I've used: